 Detoxing from an opiate such as heroin or a prescription painkiller such as Oxycontin may be difficult and uncomfortable, but not impossible.
 Generally, detox is a safe process, especially when undergone in a residential treatment center that includes 24-hour monitoring and medical care.

-If you have questions about opiate withdrawal, detox or the rehabilitation process, call us at 800-821-3880.
+If you have questions about opiate withdrawal, detox or the rehabilitation process, call us at 800-466-0354 ( Who Answers?).
 We can answer your questions and connect you with a rehab center that will help you get through the process of detoxification and early recovery.

 Once the initial physical symptoms of addiction are under control, true rehabilitation may begin.
 During this phase of the recovery process the patient will receive counseling and therapy that is aimed at understanding the addiction and its causes, honing in on situations that can lead to relapse and learning how to avoid it, and moving on with life by counteracting addictive behaviors and replacing them with positive routines.